archiveArther/Router-FileSystem-Modifying/README.md

 ```text
 MT882>
 ```
-That's the main console of the MT882 Router to modify the system files.
+That's the main console of the Huawei MT882 Router to modify the system files.
 Type:
 ```text
 sys edit autoexec.net
 ```